English 336: Introduction to Linguistics

 minimum of general discussion in your own words.)

 Writing Skills: The paper must demonstrate mastery of basic skills of composition and editing appropriate for a formal paper in an upper-level undergraduate class.
+Use standard English except where you might be illustrating nonstandard linguistic examples.
 Papers with serious problems in editing, proofreading or documentation will not be accepted.
 See Dr. Hanlon's page on Grading Criteria for an outline of skills that are required in work submitted for credit at Ferrum College.
 (These papers require the same basic skills as papers in English 102 and sophomore literature and other courses.)

 Documentation: Research beyond the course textbook or a single article you choose is not required, but you must document your source(s) of information.
 Include at the end a list of Works Citedor Work Cited, since you may have only one textbook or article to cite.
 Use the MLA or APA format for documentation, and for giving parenthetical page references to quotations or citations within your paper.
 YOU MUST USE A HANDBOOK to check the format of your citation(s).